 She wasn’t even supposed to have children with mortals.
 How would it look when everyone found out she’d betrayed her oath to Zeus, and the offspring was a failure to boot?

 Hera took a deep breath, already plotting her next move.
 But before moving on, she decided to show a certain headmaster the folly of interfering with a deity…and a notoriously vindictive one, at that.

 Hera reached for the pen, signing her pseudonym with such force that the dot of the “i” tore the page.
 Rising, she left Mr. Thompson with a wicked smile and a threat that he would ponder for years to come.

 “I warn you, sir.
 Those whose house is shaken by the gods escape no form of doom.”

 Get audio of “Hera & The Headmaster” below!
-Part of episode 3 of the Vocabbett podcast, it begins around 4:30:
+It begins around 4:30: